Why some women turn to tantric massage

 It is no longer it that does: it is life that circulates through it.

-Tantra is not erotic art.
+Tantra is not an erotic art.

 It's an alchemy of the living, a path to unification.